paradigmxyz/spice/README.md

 ### Quality of Life

 `spice` contains additional quality of life features such as:
+- automatically cache results locally to save time and credits for repeated queries
 - automatically handle pagination of multi-page results
 - automatically execute queries that have no existing executions, especially when using new parameter values
 - allow type overrides using the `dtypes` parameter